durantdurant95/user-list/README.md

 - Click "Add user" to add the user to the list.
 - The user will appear in the list below, sorted alphabetically by name.
 - To delete a user, click the "Delete" button next to their entry.

+## Deployment

+This project is deployed on Vercel's hosting platform, providing:

+- Automatic deployments from your Git repository
+- Preview deployments for pull requests
+- Custom domain support
+- Global CDN for fast loading

+To deploy your own version:

+1. Fork this repository
+2. Create a Vercel account if you don't have one
+3. Import your forked repository to Vercel
+4. Configure your deployment settings
+5. Deploy!

 ## Future improvements